meow4820/hperf/README.md

 It's highly recommended to close all programs on your device to get accurate results!

+Tested on: Linux, Android.

+Windows support is not guaranteed!

 ## 📸 Screenshots:

 ### Main menu